bootcoder/extra_print/README.md

 ### Line Break

-Call the method without any arguments to insert a line of random emojis
+Call either method without any arguments to insert a line of random emojis
 ```ruby
 irb(main):002:0> ep
 🌟  🌟  🌟  🌟  🌟  🌟  🌟  🌟  🌟  🌟  🌟  🌟  🌟  🌟  🌟  🌟  🌟  🌟  🌟  🌟  🌟  🌟  🌟  🌟  🌟  🌟  🌟  🌟  🌟  🌟  🌟  🌟  🌟  🌟  🌟  🌟  🌟  🌟  🌟  🌟
 ```

 This can be incredibly helpful when you need to know if you made it to a particular line of code, like say inside some conditional.
-A standard p statement gets lost in 1000 lines of server logs but and extra_print statement stands out.
+A standard p statement gets lost in 1000 lines of server logs but an extra_print statement stands out.

 ### Awesome Variable Display